In this article

 How Monk Fits the Revenue Automation Landscape

 Monk approaches revenue automation as a full-cycle problem rather than a collections-only tool.
-The platform spans invoice delivery, intelligent collections, payment processing, cash application, and portfolio analytics within a single system.
+The platform spans invoice delivery, intelligent collections, payment processing, cash application, and portfolio analytics within a single system, and it manages $1.25B in AR under management.

-For fast-growing businesses, particularly in property management and adjacent industries, Monk's architecture is built around the assumption that your portfolio complexity and volume will increase.
+For fast-growing businesses across SaaS, services, and other B2B sectors, Monk's architecture is built around the assumption that your portfolio complexity and volume will increase.
 The Intelligent Collections capability scales outreach quality without requiring proportional headcount increases, which is the core challenge growing businesses face.
+Customers see a 40% average reduction in DSO and 26 hours a month saved.

 The practical difference is that Monk's AI operates with the context of customer conversations, adapting outreach based on what customers have actually communicated rather than where they sit on a dunning timeline.
 This preserves customer relationships while improving collections effectiveness, a combination that matters more as your customer base grows and each relationship represents more long-term value.